 upgrade: A section of the Danube Limes in Bavaria, Austria, Slovakia and Hungary is applying for UNESCO world heritage status.
 However, there is very little visible evidence of the Limes.
 How does one mediate cultural heritage one cannot see?

 Hanus: The Danube Limes, over 2,000 kilometers long and part of the Roman Empire’s frontier, is difficult to mediate as a late antiquity monument.
 It consists of a natural border, the Danube, and many isolated archaeological sites such as former watchtowers, forts, legion camps, and even entire garrison and civilian towns.
 In Lower Austria a comparably large number of architectural structures survive, for example in Mautern, in Traismauer, in Zeiselmauer and, of course, Carnuntum.
 A tower-like fort in the Wachau still exists, in Bacharnsdorf, integrated into a residential building.
 But in Zwentendorf we only see fields, or maybe a mound.
-To mediate that this spot is nonetheless an important site of what was once 8,000 kilometres of Roman Empire frontier is a big challenge.
-One shouldn’t just tell the story of isolated artefacts, but always present them in the context of the entire frontier structure.
+To mediate that this spot is nonetheless an important site of what was once 8,000 kilometers of Roman Empire frontier is a big challenge.
+One shouldn’t just tell the story of isolated artifacts, but always present them in the context of the entire frontier structure.
 The premise in doing so is to reciprocally draw attention to the other sites to demonstrate how everything is connected and their significance.
 Then every individual site benefits greatly.

 upgrade: Limes, as one single monument, requires close international collaboration.